osilab-kaist/KoMet-Benchmark-Dataset/README.md

 The KoMet dataset has records from **July 1st to August 31st of 2020 and 2021**.
 Due to the seasonal characteristics of Korea, the frequency of rainfall is intensive in summer (i.e., from July to August), while it rarely rains in other seasons.
-Specifically, GDAPS-KIM included in our dataset contains daily predictions executed at 00:00 UTC leading up to 87 hours in the future, containing 17 atmospheric variables, consisting of 5 Pres variables at 22 different isobraic surfaces, and 12 Unis variables.
-All values are real-numbered and provided in double precision floating point format, following the source data.
-AWS is provided with all available hourly precipitation data for the specified period.
-More precisely, for each year, observations are included until September 3rd, 14:00 UTC, which corresponds to the final GDAPS-KIM outputs made on August 31st 00:00 UTC with lead time of 87 hours.
+Specifically, GDAPS-KIM included in our dataset contains daily predictions executed at 00:00 UTC leading up to 89 hours in the future, containing 122 geographic/atmospheric variables, consisting of 5 Pres variables at 22 different isobraic surfaces, and 12 Unis variables.
+All values are real-numbered and provided in single-precision floating point format, following the source data.
+We provide hourly AWS observations for all hours at which GDAPS-KIM predictions are provided.
+More precisely, for each year, observations are included until September 3rd, 17:00 UTC, which corresponds to the final GDAPS-KIM predictions made on August 31st 00:00 UTC with lead time of 89 hours.
 We provide detailed information on the atmospheric variables as well as data sources in the paper.

 ## 🔢 Data Interface (for Models)